Ahthe/Flowo/README.md

 - **Velocity Tracking**: Monitors your completion rate to help you predict future performance.
 - **Energy Mapping**: identifies your peak productivity hours based on historical data.

-## deeply Integrated Scheduler
+## Integrated Scheduler

-The core innovation in Vellum is its scheduling engine, which automates the planning process.
+The core part of Vellum is its scheduling engine, which automates the planning process.
 This system follows a specific logic to ensure your day is balanced and productive.

 ### 1. Prioritization